tom-sherman/vercel-structurizr-site-generatr-demo/README.md

 ### Customising the `structurizr-site-generatr` version

 This demo uses v1.1.14 of `structurizr-site-generatr` by default.
-To use a different version, update the `vercel-install.sh` script to use the desired version.
+To use a different version, update the `vercel-install.sh` script to download, extract, and link the desired version from the [releases page](https://github.com/avisi-cloud/structurizr-site-generatr/releases).